-Kingmik guides have all had many years of experience “on the runners”, from the Northwest Territories, to Alaska and the lower 48.
+Kingmik guides have many years of experience “on the runners”, from the Yukon, Northwest Territories, BC, Alberta, Saskatchewan Quebec, and the lower 48.
 They know and love dogs and are dedicated and caring dog drivers.
 Each has first aid and wilderness survival training.

-Megan’s devotion to the dogs is strong enough to offset her allergies to them!
+Her devotion to the dogs is strong enough to offset a life long allergy to them!

 Tomo has been working with Kingmik on a part time and full time basis since 2003.